Course - Overview

 8) Active Citizenship.

 The two Modules Life Skills and Active Citizenship are going to be delivered fully online.
-Beside these, there would be four ‘Open Labs’ offered to the students for multi-disciplinary exposure.
+Besides these, there would be four ‘Open Labs’ offered to the students for multi-disciplinary exposure.
 Learners choose pathways in these modules based on their interests therefore, creating a unique learning experience for each student.

 Year 2: Basic Communication Skills, Knowledge, & Methods of reporting fashion, culture and lifestyle